-Applicant explains the plans to establish needed partnerships and identify resources to execute the programmatic vision.
-Commitment to Applicants propose milestones, deliverables timelines, and Maximizing resource allocations that align with the proposed project.
-Partnerships, Applicant describes a clear plan for how they intend to utilize the Resources, and TA TA provided, including information about which staff members on the proposed project will participate in various components of TA.
-Diverse Applicants and Applicant Teams are encouraged to apply, especially those certified by the Massachusetts Supplier Diversity Office or equivalent body.
-If you believe your organization meets these criteria but has not completed certification, Applicants may offer a statement on the application form. • Additional factors that will be considered include geographic diversity, target sector/occupational diversity, and support of Diversity of additional categories of populations (e.g., residents of Gateway Approaches Cities, low-income populations, limited English/ESOL individuals, immigrants/refugees, returning citizens, opportunity youth, etc.), • Additional priority will be reserved for efforts that address electrification careers and priority occupations such as heat pump installers and electricians.
-Consideration may be given to proposals offering novel and impactful approaches to programming.
+- Additional factors that will be considered include geographic diversity, target sector/occupational diversity, and support of additional categories of populations (e.g., residents of Gateway Cities, low-income populations, limited English/ESOL individuals, immigrants/refugees, returning citizens, opportunity youth, persons with disabilities, neurodivergent individuals, etc.), - Additional priority will be reserved for efforts that address electrification careers and priority occupations such as heat pump installers and electricians. - Consideration may be given to proposals offering novel and impactful approaches to programming.